|Pilot 2nd Lt. Charles B. Roberts, Jr., O-726474, (MIA / KIA) Gwinnett County, GA

 photographic reconnaissance version.
 Delivered to the U. S. Army Air Force (USAAF) as F-5A-1-LO Lightning serial number 42-12680.
 Disassembled and shipped overseas to the South Pacific and reassembled.

 Assigned to the 13th Air Force, 4th Photo Reconnaissance Group (4th PRG), 17th Photo Reconnaissance Squadron (17th PRS).
+Each side of the nose was painted "680" in white (the last three digits of the serial number) forward of the camera window.
+Each propeller spinner was painted with three rings of color.
 No known nickname or nose art.

 When lost, engines V1710-55, V1710-51 serial numbers 42-32318 and 42-28572.
 This aircraft was not armed with any weapons, only aerial cameras.

 On May 8, 1943 at 9:20am took off from Fighter 2 (Kukum) on Guadalcanal piloted by 2nd Lt.
 Charles B. Roberts on a photographic reconnaissance and visual search mission over Buka.
 The weather was low broken clouds from 1,000' to 12,000' while north of Kolombangara Island was a low overcast with ceiling of zero.
 Last seen on take off headed north.
 When this aircraft failed to return it was officially listed as Missing In Action (MIA).